 The Big Picture

 The Retirement Investors' Club (RIC) 403b Program (also known as TSA or Tax-Sheltered Annuity) is an employer-sponsored voluntary retirement savings program.
-403b participants choose to save a portion of their wages through salary reductions.
+403b participants choose to save any portion of their wages through salary reductions (see IRS Maximum 403b Limits).
 Deductions are deposited into your selection of RIC investments in your 403b account.

 Your RIC 403b contributions and earnings are available at retirement to supplement your IPERS and Social Security income benefits.